mingwu-li/forward/README.md

 # Shooting toolbox for dynamical systems

-This repo presents shooting toolboxes for autonomous and non-autonomous dynamical systems.
+This repo presents a shooting toolbox for autonomous and non-autonomous dynamical systems.

-It supports dynamical systems in both first-order and second-order forms.
+It supports dynamical systems in both the first-order and the second-order forms.
 In particular,
-* For first-order systems, numerical integration solvers avaliable in MATLAB can be used for performing forward simulation.
+* For first-order systems, numerical integration solvers of MATLAB are used for performing forward simulation.
 * For second-order systems, Generalized alpha and Newmark integration schemes are used for performing forward simulation.

 Automatic construction of adjoints for first-order systems is supported as well.
 Please refer to [1-2] for more details about the automatic generation of adjoints.